 We rolled some 96” x 4” strips of 5 hour double-couched abaca into coils.
-Then we moved them around to find a design we liked.
-We traced the design onto the pink insulation foam in pencil.
+Then we moved them around on a sheet of pink insulation foam to find a design we liked.
+We traced the design onto the foam board in pencil.
 We used a cutter and carving tools to gouge out a groove to serve as a mold for the coils.
-With the help of some T-pins at the end, the coils shrank taut and stiffly structural.
+With the ends tacked down with T-pins, the coils shrank taut and stiffly structural.
 Even with a fan blowing across the surface, it took 12 days to dry - about 2x as long as expected.

 Coils are nice linear elements to constrast with planes or volumes of paper.
 They also give us another visible way of attaching parts of a piece together as opposed to hidden ways such as monofilament or velcro.